By the end of the course you will be able to:

 Digital technologies have opened up exciting new opportunities for students to work collaboratively, whether through new forms of communication and interaction as they pursue shared or pooled tasks, or through co-authoring tools that allow writing and revising of joint publications, presentations or other output.
 But assessing such collaborative activities also poses tricky issues for educational systems that have traditionally evaluated and rewarded individual rather than group endeavour and where the borderlines between cooperation and collusion may be fuzzy rather than clear-cut.
 During this theme we will tease out some of our own ways of working collaboratively in preparation for our own group-based assessment.

-Weeks 9-12: Emerging Themes and the Big 5 Wiki Assignment
+Weeks 9-12: Emerging themes and the ‘big questions’ assignment

 There are three elements to the assessment.